 Nestled quietly below the cosmic swirl, the village sleeps.
 Its small, geometric houses remain still starkly contrasting the living sky.
 This contrast could symbolise our disconnection from nature or the quiet strength of humanity in the face of cosmic chaos.

 The village may reflect Van Gogh’s longing for belonging, memories of home, or a mirror of his inner emotional world.
+Van Gogh was born in 1853 in Groot-Zundert, a small village in the Netherlands.

 Some scholars interpret Christian symbolism here, the lone church steeple, pointing heavenward, may act as a guide between the earthbound and the divine.
 The painting becomes a meditation on suffering, faith, and the search for meaning.